Avishay Hadari: Works

 Later in 2006 the official presentation of a work by Avishay Hadari took place in the Old Town of Lublin.
-It was entitled: An Icon of the City of Lublin - a Multimedia Installation of the Legend of the Great Fire, and was created to celebrate the opening of the Lublin Underground Tourist Route.
+It was entitled: An Icon of the City of Lublin – a Multimedia Installation of the Legend of the Great Fire, and was created to celebrate the opening of the Lublin Underground Tourist Route.

-As part of the celebrations of the Polish Year in Israel he worked as chief director’s assistant during the staging of the opera Madame Butterfly, directed by Mariusz Treliński at the Israeli National Opera, Tel Aviv.
-In 2008 and 2009 he lectured at the Department of Set Designing at the Faculty of Painting, The Cracow Academy of Fine Arts and in theatre schools.
+As part of the celebrations of the Polish Year in Israel, he worked as the chief director's assistant during the staging of the opera Madame Butterfly, directed by Mariusz Treliński at the Israeli National Opera, Tel Aviv.
+In 2008 and 2009 he lectured at the Department of Set Designing at the Faculty of Painting, The Kraków Academy of Fine Arts and in theatre schools.